-Willow bark acts a lot like aspirin, so it is used for pain, including headache, muscle pain, menstrual cramps, rheumatoid arthritis (RA), osteoarthritis, gout, and a disease of the spine called ankylosing spondylitis.
+Willow bark acts a lot like aspirin, so it is used for pain, including headache, muscle or joint pain, menstrual cramps, rheumatoid arthritis (RA), osteoarthritis, gout, and a disease of the spine called ankylosing spondylitis.

 Willow bark's pain relieving potential has been recognized throughout history.
 Willow bark was commonly used during the time of Hippocrates, when people were advised to chew on the bark to relieve pain and fever.

 Willow bark is also used for the common cold, flu, and weight loss.